trimble-oss/devguide/wiki/guidelines/pages/code-style/js-html-css.md

 ## Linux/Mac shell

-which tidy # It may exist on your system by default, e.g. Mac OSX
+which tidy # It may exist on your system by default, e.g. MacOS

 ```
 sudo apt-get install tidy # or other relevant package manager CLI